Special Flight Permit

-A Permit to Fly may be issued to operate a Bermuda registered aircraft where the Certificate of Airworthiness is no longer in force.
-Such cases when a Permit to Fly may be issued include:
+A Special Flight Permit may be issued to operate a Bermuda registered aircraft where the Certificate of Airworthiness is no longer in force.
+Such cases when a Special Flight Permit may be issued include:

 - Acceptance Flights – Flying the aircraft for customer acceptance usually before the aircraft is sold and/or registered/de-registered.